sdg002/RANSAC/RANSAC/article/medium.md

 ﻿# Introduction
-In this article we will explore the Random Sample Consensus algorithm - more popularly known by the acronym RANSAC.
+In this article we will explore the **Random Sample Consensus** algorithm - more popularly known by the acronym RANSAC.
 This is an iterative and a non-deterministic algorithm that helps in eliminating outliers.
 This algorithm is commonly used  to solve computer vision challenges.
-I have written a sample implementation using Python
+In this article I have presented the motivation for the RANSAC algorithm and the source code for a simplistic implementation using **Python**.

 # Problem definition
 Consider the distribution of points in the following diagram.